How to speed up analytical laboratories workflow (2026)" loading="lazy">How to speed up analytical laboratories workflow (2026)

 Why this matters for audits and ISO 17025

-It’s also about proving where it comes from, how it was processed, and which controls were applied.
+In audits, it is not just about the final result.
+It is also about proving where that result comes from, how it was processed, and which controls were applied.

 In accredited laboratories, data accuracy cannot be separated from traceability.
-You must be able to reconstruct the entire process.
+You must be able to reconstruct the entire path: source file, transformations performed, checks applied, exceptions, validations, and responsibilities.

 Frequently asked questions